gucheng0712/gucheng0712.github.io/_posts/2018-5-14-The-Cross-Product-and-the-Dot-Product-in-Unity.md

 ***Example in Game Development:***

 1. WallWalking
-2. Determine the target is on your right or left
+2. Determine the target is on your right or left:

 {% highlight csharp %}
-Vector3.Cross(transform.forward, target.position).y
+// if return a negative value, the target is on the left,
+// if return a positive value, the target is on the right,
+// if return 0, the the target is on the front side or back side Vector3.Cross(transform.forward, target.position).y
 {% endhighlight %}